History

 • 2022

-Then Toby Pattullo , website designer, was asked to design a website Deaf Mental Health with the logo with Ramas translating what the 6 Deaf traumas are.
+Then Toby Pattullo, Website Development Designer, was asked to design a website titled Deaf Mental Health with the logo along with an Auslan video, translated by Ramas, which addressed nature of the 6 Deaf traumas.

 • November 2022

-Deaf Australia and the DMH fund team signed an agreement for DMH to auspice under DA so the DMH donations can be claimed as tax deductible.
+Deaf Australia (DA) and the DMHF team signed an agreement for DMH to be auspiced under DA so the DMH donations could be claimed as tax deductible.

 • 2024